 “Two games,” she said.
 “And no complaining.”

 I took another deep breath and began to climb.
-The wooden slats of the ladder scratched my bare hands, the rope chafed at my arms, the wall scraped against my back.
+The wooden slats of the ladder scratched my bare hands, the rope chafed my arms, the wall scraped my back.
 I guessed we were in some kind of shaft—probably a wind tower.
 They were more common in the older parts of the city, keeping houses and shops cool even in the heat of high summer.

 The ladder shook below me as Alaleh started to climb.
 I kept my eyes closed, tried not to think about the long fall beneath, just kept putting hand over hand over hand over hand…